 Another problem arises when you photograph people on water skis or a raft being towed behind your speedboat.
 You need to stop the action.
 And this takes a fast shutter speed, the faster the better..

-To sum up the key tips for pictures of people taken on board your boat, remember to follow NYI's Three Guidelines, use a fast shutter speed to combat motion, and make sure to simplify and avoid onboard clutter.
+To sum up the key tips for pictures of people taken on board your boat, remember to follow NYIP's Three Guidelines, use a fast shutter speed to combat motion, and make sure to simplify and avoid onboard clutter.

 Boating Photography Tips — Taking Photographs From a Boat.